 Biography

 A founding member of D’Vonne Lewis Limited Edition and The Whopper Jons (with Ryan Burns), Jacques has also been a longtime collaborator with the Kareem Kandi World Orchestra.
-He has performed at major festivals including Bumbershoot, Earshot Jazz Festival, Taichung Jazz Festival, Watershed Festival, and Wayward Music Festival, with airplay on KPLU and KEXP.
+He has performed at major festivals including Bumbershoot, the Earshot Jazz Festival, Django Fest NW, the Taichung Jazz Festival, the Watershed Festival, and the Wayward Music Festival, with airplay on KPLU and KEXP.

 Beyond the bandstand, Jacques is a founding member of the Kraken Stilt Team, led by Leslie Rosen, and has performed for many years at Teatro ZinZanni under the musical direction of Hans Teuber.
 He is also a purple belt in Brazilian jiu-jitsu under Eric “The Demon” Dahlberg.